bonaparte/bonaparte/themes/napoleon.md

 #### Namespaced

-By default Napoleon doesn't apply any styles to any HTML elements.
+Napoleon doesn't apply any styles to any HTML elements by default.

 Resets and styling of base tags (`<p>`, `small`, `<h1>–<h6>`) are applied for elements within a `.napoleon` wrapper, or elements that have the `.ui` class.